 How do I stay in control of the negotiations?

 IC: Negotiating does not necessarily mean you have to drop your price; you can offer alternatives.
 Most people will happily pay more if they think your product is worth it.
 Often the buyer has only two choices to make: buy or decline.
 Once they decide to buy, they can either buy from you or from someone else, so have confidence in what you're selling.

 What could go wrong?

-IC: You might try to make a sale too quickly, without establishing a customer's needs properly.
-Be satisfied that you have gained answers to your questions throughout the selling cycle.
+IC: You might try to make a sale too quickly, without establishing a customer's needs first.
+Make sure you have gained answers to your questions throughout the selling cycle.
 Very often a salesperson will not ask directly for confirmation of the sale.
 Have the confidence to wrap up the deal.